Improved results on the nonlinear feedback stabilization of a rotating body-beam system: Introduction

-After the pioneer work of Baillieul \& Levi \cite{Ba:87}, the stabilization problem of the rotating system has been the object of a considerable mathematical endeavor (see for instance \cite{bt:90,xb:93,Mo1:91,Mo2:94,lxs:96,ac:98,CH:99}, \cite{bc1}-\cite{bc8} and the references therein).
-Instead of surveying the vast literature on this subject, we are going to highlight only those closely related to the context of our problem.
-To the best of our knowledge, very few works have been devoted to nonlinear stabilization of the system (\ref{1n}).
-Indeed, the authors in \cite{ac:98} constructed a nonlinear feedback torque control law ${\mathcal T} (t)$ which globally asymptotically stabilizes the system.
-Later, exponential stabilization results have been established in \cite{CH:99} via a class of nonlinear boundary and torque controls defined below
+Instead of surveying the vast literature on this subject, we are going to highlight only those closely related to the context of our main concern, which is {\bf nonlinear} stabilization of the system.
+In fact, to the best of our knowledge, very few works have been devoted to nonlinear stabilization of the system (\ref{1n}).
+Specifically, the authors in \cite{ac:98} constructed a nonlinear feedback torque control law ${\mathcal T} (t)$, which globally asymptotically stabilizes the system.
+Later, an exponential stabilization result has been established in \cite{CH:99} via a class of nonlinear boundary and torque controls defined below

-where $\varpi \in \R $ and $f, g$ and $\gamma$ are nonlinear real functions satisfying some standard hypotheses (see \cite{CH:99} for more details).
-It is important to point out that the presence of the force control ${\mathcal F} (t)= g \left( y_t(1,t) \right)$ was unavoidable to obtain the exponential stability in \cite{CH:99} and hence it remained an open question whether the result is still valid if no force control is present in the feedback law (\ref{(F)}).
+where $\varpi \in \R $ and $f, g$ and $\gamma$ are nonlinear real functions.
+In fact, the results in \cite{CH:99} is obtained under very restrictive conditions, which we can summarize as follows: $f$ and $g$ are almost everywhere linear functions (see \cite{CH:99} for more details).
+We also note that in \cite{guo}, the authors proposed a linear torque control and a {\bf nonlinear interior control of type viscous damping} to obtain the exponential stability of the closed loop system.

 It is worth mentioning that the boundary stabilization of elastic systems has been the subject of extensive works.
 For instance, the case of the wave equation with nonlinear boundary feedback has been considered in \cite{Las, wa} for the asymptotic stability properties (see also \cite{zu}).
-We also note that the question of the uniform stabilization or pointwise stabilization of the Euler-Bernoulli beams or serially connected beams has been studied by a number of authors (cf. F. Alabau-Boussouira \cite{AB1, AB2}, K. Ammari and M. Tucsnak \cite{amm1}, K. Ammari and S. Nicaise \cite{amm2}, M. A. Ayadi, A. Bchatnia, M. Hamouda and S. Messaoudi \cite{ABHM}, G. Chen, M. C. Delfour, A. M. Krall and G. Payre \cite{chen}, J. L. Lions \cite{lion}, K. Nagaya \cite{nag} etc.).
+We also note that the question of the uniform stabilization or pointwise stabilization of the Euler-Bernoulli beams or serially connected beams has been studied by a number of authors (cf. F. Alabau-Boussouira \cite{AB1, AB2, AB3}, K. Ammari and M. Tucsnak \cite{amm1}, K. Ammari and Z. Liu \cite{fi1}, K. Ammari \cite{fi2}, K. Ammari et al. \cite{fi3}, K. Ammari and S. Nicaise \cite{amm2}, M. A. Ayadi, A. Bchatnia \cite{AY}, M. A. Ayadi, A. Bchatnia, M. Hamouda and S. Messaoudi \cite{ABHM}, G. Chen, M. C. Delfour, A. M. Krall and G. Payre \cite{chen}, J. L. Lions \cite{lion}, K. Nagaya \cite{nag}, Lasiecka and Tataru \cite{lastat} etc.).

-The novelty of the present work is to provide a positive answer to such a question.
-To be more precise, the contribution of this paper lies in showing that despite the absence of the boundary force control in (\ref{(F)}), the closed-loop system possesses the very desirable property of exponential stability as long as the angular velocity is bounded (see (\ref{ang})) and the functions $f$ and $\gamma$ obey standard conditions.